Eating disorders - bulimia

 - Avoid refined sugars, such as candy and soft drinks.

-If you have nutritional deficiencies, your doctor may suggest the following:
+If you have nutritional deficiencies, the following may be helpful:

-- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful oil, 2 to 3 times daily, to help reduce inflammation, boost immunity, and improve mood.
+- Omega-3 fatty acids, such as fish oil, to help reduce inflammation and boost immunity.
 Cold-water fish, such as salmon or halibut, are good sources; eat 2 servings of fish per week.
-Fish oil can increase the risk of bleeding, so ask your doctor before taking it.
+Fish oil supplements can increase the risk of bleeding, so ask your doctor before them.
 Eating fish doesn't cause the same risk.

-- Coenzyme Q10, 100 to 200 mg at bedtime, for antioxidant, immune, and muscular support.
-People who take blood pressure medication, blood-thinners such as warfarin (Coumadin) or chemotherapy drugs should not take CoQ10 without first asking their doctor.
+- Coenzyme Q10, for antioxidant, immune, and muscular support.
+Pregnant and breastfeeding women should not take coenzyme Q. People who take blood pressure medication, blood-thinners such as warfarin (Coumadin), or chemotherapy drugs should not take CoQ10 without first asking their doctor.

-- Probiotic supplement (containing Lactobacillus acidophilus among other strains), 5 to 10 billion CFUs (colony forming units) a day, to help your digestive health and boost the immune system.
+- Probiotics (containing Lactobacillus acidophilus among other strains), to help your digestive health and boost the immune system.
 Refrigerate probiotic supplements for best results.
 People with autoimmune diseases, such as rheumatoid arthritis or psoriasis, or people with weakened immune systems should ask their doctor first.

 Therapeutic massage can be an effective part of a bulimia treatment plan.
-In one study, 24 teen girls who got massage therapy for 5 weeks did better than a group of girls who didn't get massage.
-Massage worked quickly, too.
-Women in the massage group were less anxious and depressed right after their first massages.
-They also had better scores on the Eating Disorder Inventory, which helps health care providers assess psychological and behavioral traits in eating disorders.
+In one study, 24 teen girls who got massage therapy for 5 weeks had better behavioral outcomes did better than a group of girls who didn't get massage and were less anxious and depressed than their counterparts.

 Bulimia is usually a long-term disease.
 A health care provider will need to check the person's weight, exercise habits, and physical and mental health on an ongoing basis.